Swiss Post: Swiss National Post

 In 1964, Switzerland introduced Postal Codes for mail sorting, becoming the third country (after the United States and Germany) to do so.
 Under Guido Nobel, Swiss Post introduced several innovations: in 1975, the first national mobile telephone network (Nationales Autotelefonnetz, from which the name Natel is derived) was established.
 In 1985, the first fiber optic cable was installed, connecting Bern to Neuchâtel.
 In 1978, the first Postomat (ATM) in the country was inaugurated, and in 1982, barcodes were introduced for mail processing, along with the creation of a new logo for Swiss Post by the typographer Adrian Frutiger.
 In 1985, the PostFinance system was integrated to include financial services such as current accounts and postal banking.
 Also under Nobel, in the first half of 1986, the postal service began the national implementation of the ISDN internet network, which was launched in 1988, and in 1987, the videotex/teletext system was introduced.

 As part of the liberalization process, the Postal Act and the Federal Communications Act of 1997 (in effect from 1998) led to the split of the PTT into two companies.
 Postal services, including letters and parcels, payment traffic, and passenger transport, were assigned to Swiss Post (a public law entity of the Confederation), while telecommunications services were assigned to Swisscom (a private-sector company with majority participation by the Confederation).
 Under the new legislation that came into effect between 2012 and 2013, PostFinance was spun off into a private limited company subject to the supervision of FINMA, while remaining entirely owned by Swiss Post.

+In December 2022, it was announced Swiss Post has acquired the St. Gallen-based sustainable packaging company, Kickbag GmbH.